wzy151531/GHZL-react-apollo/README.md

 Cause the graphql doesn't need a lot of rendering data states to manage, it's not necessary to use redux to manage complicated states.<br/>
+This branch use mobx to manage the states.

 ### `graphql/apollo`